mpound/pdrtpy/README.rst

  :target: https://www.gnu.org/licenses/gpl-3.0
  :alt: GNU GPL v3 License

 ``pdrtpy`` is the new and improved version of the classic `PhotoDissociation Region Toolbox <http://dustem.astro.umd.edu/pdrt>`_, rewritten in Python with new capabilities and giving more flexibility to end users.
+(The Perl/CGI version of PDRT is deprecated and no longer supported).

 The new PDR Toolbox will cover many more spectral lines and metallicities and allows map-based analysis so users can quickly compute spatial images of density and radiation field from map data.
 We provide :ref:`example Jupyter notebooks <notebooks>` for data analysis.
-It also can support other PDR model codes enabling comparison of derived properties between codes.
+It also can support models from other PDR codes enabling comparison of derived properties between codes.

 The underlying model code has improved physics and chemistry.
 Critical updates include those discussed in